October 18, 2023

 Both of these methods are based on assigning points to activities you want your members to perform.
 Some examples of these activities include liking a post, commenting on a post, following or connecting with an influencer, watching or liking a YouTube video, or writing a review on Glassdoor.
 There are many others to explore, too.

-In terms of how you want to set up your program, it’s up to you.
+In terms of how you want to set up the employee advocacy strategy of your program, it’s up to you.
 There are benefits to each method, and you can decide which one makes the most sense for your organization.

 Using a leaderboard to hold a contest is an exciting way to drive engagement.

 With a leaderboard, you can track which members are being the most active, earning the most points through your suggested activities, and you can share the leaderboard with your members.

 By sharing the leaderboard, you can let members know how they’re performing compared to each other and how close each of them is to winning your contest.

 These contests could be scoring a certain amount of points in a given time or scoring the most points in a specified period.
 It’s a great way to drive friendly competition between your colleagues.